liborty/medians/README.md

 Only non numeric unquantizable types need the slowest, strict medians algorithms.

 ## Release Notes

+**Version 2.0.7** - Gained some more speed by a new invention: 'secant mean pivoting'.
+Made `Medianf64` methods to be non-destructive, at the cost of cloning the data.

 **Version 2.0.6** - Added trait Medianf64 for simplicity and speed over f64 data.